-- Losing sight of your passport or identity papers by putting them somewhere you can't reach them (like in a backpack in Beijing for example, instead of somewhere secure)
+- Losing sight of your passport or identity papers by putting them somewhere you can't reach (like in a backpack in Beijing for example, instead of a secure crossbody anti-theft bag).

 - Always pay AFTER you receive a service.
-With your money in hand, the temptation to run off might be too strong.
+With your money in their hand, the temptation for someone to run off might be too strong.

-- ATM fraud: be cautious when you withdraw money; go with someone if you can and if not, choose an ATM located indoors, with a security guard in.
-Don't walk around with your cash; jump into a taxi.
+- ATM fraud: be cautious when you withdraw money; go with someone if you can and if not, choose an ATM located indoors, with a security guard.
+Don't walk around with your cash.

 Nairobi Scammers: So Ingenious!

 "A very nice and learned man invited me to a cafe, where we had a wide-ranging discussion about honesty... and he then asked me money for the bus fare home.
 After I gave him some, two men approached me claiming they were police - with very dodgy ID.
 I left quickly."
 (Contributed by Dzony B. in London) I'm assuming the cops were about to ask for a bribe...

 Here's one from MC: "You go to a restaurant or shop, give the waiter or sales person the amount for the food or product (say 10,000 Kenyan Shillings).
 They walk away with it, then come back with nine 1,000 Shilling notes, and one 100 Shilling note, claiming that you only gave them 9,100 Shillings instead of 10,000.
 And then it's he said, she said."